DieSocialisten/Walls.io-API-Docs/README.md

 - `id`: The unique Walls.io ID of this post.
 - `comment`: The user-generated text content of this post.
+- `cta`: The call to action set for this post
+  - `text`: the selected text for the cta for this post
+  - `url`: the url/link for the cta for this post
 - `language`: Language of the post as an ISO 639-1 language code
 - `type`: The post type.
 Possible types are:
   - `"facebook"`